List of Rolling Stones band members

 The Rolling Stones are an English rock band formed in London in 1962.
 Their first stable line-up included vocalist Mick Jagger, guitarist and vocalist Keith Richards, multi-instrumentalist Brian Jones, bassist Bill Wyman and drummer Charlie Watts.
-The band currently consists of Jagger and Richards alongside guitarist Ronnie Wood (since 1975), and touring members keyboardist Chuck Leavell (since 1982), backing vocalist Bernard Fowler (since 1989), keyboardist Matt Clifford (who first joined in 1989), bassist Darryl Jones (since 1994), saxophonists Tim Ries (since 1999) and Karl Denson (since 2014), drummer Steve Jordan (since 2021) and female vocalist Chanel Haynes (since 2022).
+The band currently consists of Jagger and Richards alongside guitarist Ronnie Wood (since 1975), and touring members keyboardist Chuck Leavell (since 1982), backing vocalist Bernard Fowler (since 1989), keyboardist Matt Clifford (who first joined in 1989), bassist Darryl Jones (since 1994), saxophonists Tim Ries (since 1999), drummer Steve Jordan (since 2021) and female vocalist Chanel Haynes (since 2022).

 History

 Jagger and Richards first met when they became classmates in 1950 at Dartford, Kent.
 When Jagger's family moved to Wilmington, Kent in 1954, Jagger formed a garage band with his friend Dick Taylor, who would later be an early bassist for the band.
 Jagger next met Richards on 17 October 1961 on platform two of Dartford railway station, when they realised they had a shared musical interest, they formed a musical partnership.
 Richards and Taylor often met Jagger at his house.
 The meetings moved to Taylor's house in late 1961, where Alan Etherington and Bob Beckwith joined the trio; the quintet called themselves the Blues Boys.
 The Blues Boys sent a tape of their best recordings to Alexis Korner, who was impressed.
 On 7 April, they visited the Ealing Jazz Club, where they met the members of Blues Incorporated, who included slide guitarist Brian Jones, keyboardist Ian Stewart, and drummer Charlie Watts.
 After a meeting with Korner, Jagger and Richards started jamming with the group.

 Having left Blues Incorporated, Jones advertised for bandmates in Jazz Weekly in the week of 2 May 1962.
 Ian Stewart was among the first to respond to the ad.
 In June, Jagger, Taylor, and Richards left Blues Incorporated to join Jones and Stewart.
 That same month, the addition of the drummer Tony Chapman, replacing temporary drummer Mick Avory. completed the line-up of Jagger (vocals), Richards (guitar), Jones (guitar), Stewart (piano), and Taylor (bass).

 The band played their first show billed as "the Rollin' Stones" on 12 July 1962, at the Marquee Club in London.
 At the time, the band consisted of Jones, Jagger, Richards, Stewart, and Taylor.
 Bill Wyman auditioned for the role of bass guitarist at a pub in Chelsea on 7 December 1962 and was hired as a successor to Dick Taylor, after Colin Golding and Ricky Fenson had stints with the band.
 Chapman, who had brought Wyman into the band, left the line-up and was replaced by Carlo Little before Charlie Watts completed the classic line-up of the Rolling Stones, who played for the first time in public on Saturday, 12 January 1963, at the Ealing Jazz Club.
 However, it was not until a gig there on 2 February 1963 that Watts became the Stones' permanent drummer.